aneldev/dyna-retry/README.md

 #### stop()

 The execution of the `retries` will be stopped.
 The only way to continue the execution is to call the `start()` method as soon as  the application is ready.

+# Change log

+## 2.0.0

+- The return Generic type is optional.
+- Calls of start() during the operation are buffered and resolved at the end.
+- DynaReply's `onFail` signature change, the 1st argument is the current error.